 Once your cat has adjusted to the presence of the new device, begin running a cleaning cycle two or three times a day, preferably at the same times.
 Let your cat begin to get used to it as part of their daily routine.
 Be sure to encourage your cats with praise, snacks, or play after you see them use the new, automatic litter box.

 If your cat isn't using the new litter box, you can try sprinkling a little catnip inside the automatic box.
 There's also training litter, designed to attract reluctant cats.

 Once you see your cats using the automatic litter box, wait at least a week before removing your cat's existing litter box.

 How often should automatic litter boxes be cleaned?

 The answer will vary depending on your specific brand of litter box, as well as the number of cats using it, but as a general rule, you should do a deep cleaning of the box and a full change of all litter at least monthly, and more often if you have three or more cats.

 An automatic litter box can reduce odor by quickly scooping away your cat's feces, but it's unrealistic to expect that there will never be any bad smells wafting from the box.
 The intensity of the odor from your cat's feces can depend on its diet and overall health.
 Still, as long as your automatic litter box is not overburdened by more cats than it can handle, and is cleaned thoroughly on a regular basis, the smells should be transient and less pungent than with a traditional, open litter box.

 Why Trust The Spruce Pets?

-This article was written by Theresa Holland, a freelance writer who has been contributing to The Spruce Pets since 2020.
+A previous version of this article was written by Theresa Holland, a freelance writer who has been contributing to The Spruce Pets since 2020.
 Her work has also appeared on MyDomaine.
-For this list, Theresa considered each litter box's size, price, and features.
-In addition, product testers reviewed several styles and provided insight.
+For this list, Holland considered each litter box's size, price, and features.
+In addition, product testers tried out several styles with their pets at home and provided real-world insight.